eigen-space/dev-standards/plantuml.md

 ## 5. TODO

 // TODO: Each project should contain styles declaration
-// TODO: Add as a part of codestyle
+// TODO: Add as a part of code style
-// TODO: It's not just a painting of 5 year girl, it's a representation of real code behavior.
+// TODO: It's not just a painting of 5-year girl, it's a representation of real code behaviour.
-// TODO: Add rule about references to another diagrams
+// TODO: Add rule about references to other diagrams
 // TODO: Restrictions: use case, component, sequence, class and deployment